opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

    :align: center
    :width: 800px

-User can chose between ROM (Read Only Memory) to store window coefficients or RAM.
+User can chose between ROM (Read Only Memory) to store window coefficients or RAM (Random Access Memory).
 If RAM is used, it is connected via Xbar to the bus.

 Window Parameters
 ------------------------